Our Founding Coordinator

 When not coordinating the Kesher Forum, Justin is a frequent speaker on topics related to the Jewish heritage of the Christian faith, the history of Christian antisemitism, the Israeli-Palestinian conflict, and Christian-Jewish relations.

-Justin and his wife, Judy, have three children, and are members at the North Shore congregation of Willow Creek Community Church in Glenview, Illinois, where he serves on the leadership advisory council and men's discipleship groups.
+Justin and his wife, Judy, have three children, and are participating members of Hope Community Church in Glenview, Illinois.

-For more about Justin and scheduling him to speak at your church or group, you can visit his website at www.justinkron.com.
+For more about Justin and scheduling him to speak at your church or group, you can go to www.kesherproject.com.

 Our Core Values